Tip: Question Signs

 How do I do it?

 Make signs with paint stir sticks and cardstock with questions glued on top of the stick like, favorite part? main character? problem? etc. or buy a set of reading comprehension boards.
 Pass one sign out to a group and they can answer when it is their turn or have a small group use the whole set of signs.
+Print the downloadable on cardstock to help make the signs, adding questions for your unit of study or use it as a recording sheet where students can record the answers to the questions post-reading.

 Variations & Extensions